lydianish/RoLASER/README.md

 ### Pre-trained models

-The models are available [here](https://zenodo.org/records/10864557).
+The models, tokenizers and vocabulary files for LASER, RoLASER and c-RoLASER are available [here](https://zenodo.org/records/10864557).

 ## 3. Reproducing results <a name="reproducing"></a>